Yandex Cloud

 2. Enter a name for the exclusion rule, e.g., exception-rule-1.

-3. Under Scope of use, specify rules from the basic set for which the exclusion will be valid.
+3. Under Scope of use, specify rules from the basic set for which the exclusion will apply.
 You can either select All rules or specify particular rules.

 4. Under Traffic conditions, select the triggering conditions for the exclusion rule.